nuejs/nue/packages/templates/nuejs.org/docs/markdown-extensions.md

 # Markdown extensions
 Nue extends standard Markdown with components like responsive images, videos, and accordions.
-You can also build custom components with Nue's [HTML syntax](html-syntax).
-Here's how it works.
+You can also create custom components with [HTML](html-syntax).

 ## Tag syntax